ladisk/FLife/README.rst

 Instead of manual point selection, critical point can be selected with GUI by right clickling on the model.
-Heatmap of equivalent stress can be shown at a desired frequency, set by the slider on the bottom-right side of the GUI.
+Heatmap of equivalent stress can be shown at a desired frequency, set by the slider on the bottom-left side of the GUI.

 |GUI Multiaxial|